HridoyVaraby/freelance_assist/README.md

 We welcome contributions from the community!
 To contribute:

 Fork the repository.

-Create a new branch:

-bash
-git checkout -b feature-branch
-Make your changes and commit them:

-bash
-git commit -m "Describe your changes"
-Push to the branch:

-bash
-git push origin feature-branch
-Open a pull request on GitHub.

 #License
 This project is licensed under the MIT License - see the LICENSE file for details.